corytu/R-Language-Exhibition/HelloWorld.md

 # datasciencecoursera
 ## This is a markdown file
-Repo for Coursera Data Science Specialization of JHU
+Repo for date science courses on Coursera